singer-io/getting-started/README.md

 › export GITHUB_REPO_PATH=<github repo path>
 ```

-Then, running the Streamer and Persister together is as simple as:
+Then, run the streamer and persister together:

 ```bash
 › persist-stitch python stream_github.py
 ```

 There are two parts to this command: running `persist-stitch`, and
-passing it the command to run `stream_github.py`.
+passing it the command to run the streamer.
 If successful,
 you'll see output like this:

 ```bash